sebastianseilund/stack2source/README.md

 - `urlWhitelist`: Defines the URLs stack2source is allowed to access when fetching JS- and sourcemap files.
 Can either be an array of path prefixes, an array of regular expressions, or a mix of prefixes and regular expressions.
 To allow all URLs (not recommended) set it to just the string `'*'`.
 - `maxStackLength`: Sets an upper limit to the length of the `input` string argument.
 Will truncate `input` to this length if necessary.
 Defaults to `10000`.
+- `maxUrls`: Sets an upper limit to the number of unique JS URLs that will be loaded.
+If the number is exceeded, the remaining frames will simply not be translated, but will have `sourcemapStatus = 'max-urls-exceeded'`.
+Defaults to `10`.

 The result of `stack2source` is a `Stack` object.
 If `callback` is set and is a function, it will be invoked with the result.
 You can also omit `opts` and supply a callback function as the second argument.
 Otherwise a promise is returned, which resolves with the result.